 Marcus Semien has a ‘burning desire to be great.’
-This season, he’s been a star.
+This season, he has been a star.

 “They’ll attack you away,” Semien said.
 “But they miss a lot, too.
 You don’t want to slip up and not hit the one they made a mistake on.”

 So when Cole’s fastball ran back over the plate Wednesday night, Semien was ready for it.
-And when Sergio Romo’s fastball ran back over the plate on Sept.
+And when Sergio Romo’s fastball ran back over the plate Sept.
 3, Semien was ready for that pitch, too.

-After he rounded the bases, after that blazer was pulled over his shoulders, his old teammate Tony Kemp stood on the infield, embracing the goose bumps as he watched Semien give his postgame interview.
+After he rounded the bases on his game-winning, three-run homer against Oakland, after that blazer was pulled over his shoulders, his old teammate Tony Kemp stood on the infield, embracing the goose bumps as he watched Semien give his postgame interview.

 He later told the Toronto Star he watched because of karma.
 Semien had taken a bunch of his old Oakland teammates out for dinner that series and was living proof that if “you pay it forward,” as Kemp put it, the game will return the favor.
-Whether in the form of a playoff run, a big free agent deal, or both, the game finally seems ready to reward Semien for his trouble, for all the times he has donned that celebratory blazer, and for his willingness to help others grow into it, too.
+Whether in the form of a playoff run, a big free agent deal or both, the game finally seems ready to reward Semien for his trouble, for all the times he has donned that celebratory blazer and for his willingness to help others grow into it, too.